Luis Buñuel: 1946–1953: Mexico

 Buñuel remained in Mexico for the rest of his life, although he spent periods of time filming in France and Spain.
-In Mexico, he filmed 21 films during an 18-year period.
-For many critics, although there were occasional widely acknowledged masterpieces like Los olvidados and Él (1953), the majority of his output consisted of generic fare which was adapted to the norms of the national film industry, frequently adopting melodramatic conventions that appealed to local tastes.
+In Mexico, he filmed 21 films over 18 years.
+For many critics, although there were occasional widely acknowledged masterpieces like Los Olvidados and Él (1953), the majority of his output consisted of generic fare which was adapted to the norms of the national film industry, frequently adopting melodramatic conventions that appealed to local tastes.
 Other commentators, however, have written of the deceptive complexity and intensity of many of these films, arguing that, collectively, they, "bring a philosophical depth and power to his cinema, together offering a sustained meditation on ideas of religion, class inequity, violence and desire".
 Although Buñuel usually had little choice regarding the selection of these projects, they often deal with themes that were central to his lifelong concerns: